25th International Symposium on Gas Kinetics and Related Phenomena, Lille, France

 34th International Symposium on Free Radicals, Hayama, Japan

 Ken and Simon Purcell attended the conference in August 2017.
-Ken gave an invited talk on 'Fundamentals of Chemical and Physical Change at Surfaces and Interfaces', while Robert presented a poster and gave a talk at the associated GRS on his experiments on OH inelastic scattering at liquid surfaces.
+Ken gave an invited talk on 'Fundamentals of Chemical and Physical Change at Surfaces and Interfaces', while Simon won a J. Chem.
+Phys. sponsered poster prize for his poster "O-Atom Scattering at the Vacuum-Liquid Interface: The Effect of Cation Fluorination on the Surface Structure of Ionic-Liquid Mixtures".

 Gordon Research Conference, Fundamentals of Chemical and Physical Change at Surfaces and Interfaces, Newport, RI

 Ken and Robert Bianchini attended the conference in July 2017.
-Ken gave an invited talk on 'Real-space imaging of OH radicals scattered from liquid surfaces', while Simon presented a poster on his experiments on reactive scattering as a probe of ionic liquid surface structure.
+Ken gave an invited talk on 'Real-space imaging of OH radicals scattered from liquid surfaces', while Robert presented a poster and gave a talk at the associated GRS on his experiments on OH inelastic scattering at liquid surfaces.

 Dynamics of Molecular Collisions, Granlibakken, Lake Tahoe, CA